10 Top Strategies To Make Exercise A Daily Habit

 Stop promising yourself things like “I’ll start this weekend as soon as the work pressure is less” or “I must start exercising this week.”
 They are intentions without deadlines.

-Make a written commitment to yourself.
-Writing down goals removes the mental blocks of “I will” and “I must” out.
+Writing down goals removes the mental blocks of “I will” and “I must”.
+Neuroscience says, writing your goals increases your commitment and accountability.

-Here is a simple strategy for exercise commitment:
+Here is a simple breakdown of this strategy:

 1. Share your intention to start exercise with a friend or family.
 Ask them to hold you accountable.